 This erotic horror series officially debuts this month, but you can get started with a couple of teasers, one of which is my story “Suck.”
 Check it out here.

 It’s been a busy year (in a good way!) and looks to stay that way through the end of 2016.
 In roughly chronological order, here’s what’s coming up for the rest of the year and what’s on deck after that.
-Read the rest of this entry →
+Continue reading →

 THE DUNFIELD TERROR, a new tale of supernatural terror from William Meikle.
 Coming April 7th in limited edition hardcover, paperback and ebook.